armourymedia/armoury-essentials/README.md

 - Confirm SpinupWP plugin is active
 - Verify Cloudflare credentials in wp-config.php
 - Check debug.log for error messages
+- For APO sites, ensure `ARMOURY_CF_APO_ENABLED` is set to `true`

+### APO cache not purging correctly
+- Verify Cloudflare APO is active on your domain
+- Check that `ARMOURY_CF_APO_ENABLED` is defined as `true`
+- Ensure the Cloudflare plugin is enabled and configured
+- Check debug.log for specific API error messages

 ## Support